2023 Solar Incentives Guide for Blaine, MN - Tax Credits & Rebates

 EcoWatch's Blaine, MN Solar Incentives FAQs

-How much can I save annually on my electric bill if I add solar panels to my Blaine home?
+How much can I save annually on my electric bill if I install solar panels on my house in Blaine?

-Generally, homeowners in Blaine who install solar panels save approximately $990.56 per year, or approximately $18,820.71 over 20 years after making the switch.
+Generally, Blaine homeowners who install solar panels save approximately $990.56 per year, or approximately $18,820.71 over 20 years after they make the switch.

 Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
 You can also use both renewable energy sources and a non-renewable backup source of energy.
-Be sure to discuss your plan with your local Blaine solar installation expert, so that you understand what you'll need and what types of incentives you might or might not qualify for.
+Be sure to discuss your proposed plan with your local Blaine solar installation expert, to get an understanding of what will be needed and what kinds of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.